kam3nev/hpc_thoughts/content/posts/falsesharing.md

 * If a second core wants to read from a cache line marked as **modified** in the first core (in cache lingo, *hit on a modified cache line*, HITM), then the first core must send the cache line to the second core and mark the cache line as **shared**.
 The cache line also needs to go over the bus into the associated addresses in main memory (to ensure coherency).
 * If a second core wants to write to a cache line marked as **modified** in the first core (HITM), then the first core sends over the cache line (as above, including sending the cache line to main memory) and marks it locally as invalid.

-The communication needed in the latter two cases can lead to considerable slowdowns, and is precisely what is meant by "false sharing".
+The communication needed in the latter two cases can lead to considerable slowdowns, and the slowdown that is caused by "false sharing".

 #### Starting at shared

 * If a **shared** cache line is read from by the local core, it remains **shared** and the data is retrieved.
 * If a **shared** cache line is written to by the local core, it is changed to **modified**.
 Other copies of the cache line in other cores are all marked as **invalid**.
-(This requires communication -- potential slowdown.)
 * If a **shared** cache line is read from by a remote core, the cache line remains **shared** and nothing is done locally.
 * If a **shared** cache line is to be written to by a remote core, the cache line is marked as **invalid**.